 Focus Consultant

-& Messaging Specialist
+& Donor Communications Specialist

 Before becoming an independent consultant, Leila worked in nonprofit management and arts administration.
 She has extensive expertise in institutional advancement, from strategic program development to effective fundraising, budgeting and financial management.
 During 14 years at CulturalDC, Leila’s portfolio ranged from oversight of internal operations as Deputy Director to program management and directing arts-focused real estate development projects.